 Use good lighting.
-Turn up or add light for better vision.
+Turn up or add light to see better.

 Reduce eyestrain.
 Look away from your computer or near-task work, including reading, every 20 minutes — for 20 seconds — at something 20 feet away.

-See your doctor immediately if you experience any of these symptoms: Sudden loss of vision in one eye with or without pain; sudden hazy or blurred vision; double vision; or you see flashes of light, black spots or halos around lights.
+See your doctor immediately if you have any of these symptoms: Sudden loss of vision in one eye with or without pain; sudden hazy or blurred vision; double vision; or visual flashes of light, black spots or halos around lights.
 This may represent a serious medical or eye condition.

 Preparing for an appointment

 Ophthalmologist.
-An ophthalmologist is an eye specialist with a doctor of medicine (M.D.) or a doctor of osteopathy (D.O.) degree followed by a residency.
+This is an eye specialist with a doctor of medicine (M.D.) or a doctor of osteopathy (D.O.) degree followed by a residency.
 Ophthalmologists are trained to provide complete eye evaluations, prescribe corrective lenses, diagnose and treat common and complex eye disorders, and perform eye surgery.